wumingruiye/Blackwell-Strategy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The algorithm is developped based on the method proposed in the article *Learning by trial and error* (2009) by P. Young.
-The algorithm makes use of the celebrated Blackwell Approachability Theorem for two-player games with vector payoffs that implies the existence of a “no-regret” algorithm for a simple online learning problem.
+Blackwell proved in *An Analog of minmax for vector payoffs*, (1965), the existence of a “no-regret” algorithm for a wide class of simple online learning problems involving multi-objective optimization.

-regret minimization for Online Linear Optimization.

-Players learn by trial and error if they occasionally tries out new strategies, rejecting choices that are erroneous in the sense that they do not lead to higher payoffs.
-The learning rule is called interactive trial and error (ITE), implements Nash equilibrium behavior in any game with generic payoffs and at least one pure Nash equilibrium.
+In the project, we implement such an algorithm making use of the celebrated Blackwell Approachability Theorem for two-player games with vector payoffs.
+More specifically, at each round, players deploy mixed strategies that are derived from the stationaty distribution of the regret matrices.
+This procedures verifies blackwell condition and allow players' regret to approach the the negative orthant, thus minimizing their regrets.
+This procedure guarantees that the empirical distributions of play converge to the set of correlated equilibria of the game.
+For more details, see *A Simple Adaptive Procedure Leading to Correlated Equilibrium* (2000), Hart & Mas-Colell.

 <!-- <img src="https://render.githubusercontent.com/render/math?math=e^{i \pi} = -1"> -->